So what made this, the most famous of road trip buses “Further”, so magical?

-As I was painting this The Magic Bus I began to get this strange feeling inside of me that I have witnessed before with several of my past painting projects Sting, Metamorphosis, Pure Blues, Juxtacompositioning and a few more.
+As I was painting The Magic Bus I began to get this strange feeling inside of me that I have witnessed before with several of my past painting projects Sting, Metamorphosis, Pure Blues, Juxtacompositioning, and a few more.

 Deep down inside I get this feeling that there is an unexpected and unexplained sense of spirituality.
 I now believe that this is in part is what makes me so driven to do the art I do.

 Now, for the first time, I have taken the time to deeply examine those feelings to try and figure out and explain to you what that tingling in my soul was all about.
 And in turn, maybe you will better understand the wild diversity of Suchiu Art.